Tamil culture: Clothing

 Ancient literature and epigraphical records describe the various types of dresses.
 Tamil women traditionally wear a sari, a garment that consists of a drape varying from 15 ft to 27 ft in length and 2 ft to 4 ft in breadth that is typically wrapped around the waist, with one end draped over the shoulder, baring the midriff.
 Women wear colourful silk sarees on traditional occasions.
 Young girls wear a long skirt called pavaadai along with a shorter length sari called dhavani.
 Kanchipuram silk sari is a type of silk sari made in the Kanchipuram region in Tamil Nadu and these saris are worn as bridal & special occasion saris by most women in South India.
 It has been recognized as a Geographical indication by the Government of India in 2005–2006.
 Kovai Cora cotton is a specific type of cotton saree made in the Coimbatore region.

-The men wear a dhoti, a 1.9 m long, white rectangular piece of non-stitched cloth often bordered in brightly coloured stripes which is usually wrapped around the waist and the legs and knotted at the waist.
-A colourful lungi with typical batik patterns is the most common form of male attire in the countryside.
+The men wear a veshti, a rectangular piece of non-stitched cloth, of varying lengths, that is wrapped around the legs and knotted at the waist.
+It is often white, bordered in brightly coloured stripes.
+The style of draping might vary between communities, and men sometimes wear a hip belt to hold the veshti in place.
+Traditional attire includes a dhoti, a costume similar to veshti, which is a long, white rectangular piece of non-stitched cloth, that is wrapped around the waist, looped around the legs (similar to trousers) and knotted at the waist.
+A lungi, which is similar to a veshti but made tubular with the ends stitched together, designed with colourful batik patterns, is a common form of male attire in the countryside.
 People in urban areas generally wear tailored clothing, and western dress is popular.
 Western-style school uniforms are worn by both boys and girls in schools, even in rural areas.